joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

-=== Auto Terms of Service and Privacy Policy (WP AutoTerms) ===
+=== WP AutoTerms: GDPR Privacy Policy, Cookie Consent Banner, Terms & Conditions ===
 Contributors: wpautoterms
-Tags: gdpr, privacy policy, terms and conditions, terms of service, terms of use, disclosure, disclaimer, affiliate, cookies, cookie consent, legal
-Requires at least: 4.2
+Tags: gdpr, privacy policy, terms and conditions, cookie consent, terms of service, disclosure, disclaimer, affiliates, legal Requires at least: 4.2
-Tested up to: 5.0.2
+Tested up to: 5.1.1
 Requires PHP: 5.3
-Stable tag: 2.2.3
+Stable tag: 2.2.4
 License: GPL version 3 or any later version
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create Privacy Policy (Simple or GDPR), Terms & Conditions, Disclaimers and more.
-Compliance Kits to help you get compliant with the law.
+Install your GDPR Cookie Consent Banner.
+Create GDPR Privacy Policy, Terms & Conditions, Disclaimers.
+More Compliance Kits to help you get compliant with the law.

 == Description ==

 WP AutoTerms plugin helps you with a wide range of legal requirements your WordPress website might be required to keep up with, such as the GDPR law or the requirement to have a disclosure for affiliate links.

+Previously, WP AutoTerms was called "Auto Terms of Service and Privacy Policy".

 = Create GDPR Privacy Policy and other legal agreements =